 I used to have really nice, silky straight hair, the kind of hair that got me compliments everywhere I went, until I coloured it red and it lost its shine.
 Since that unfortunate day, I have been looking for a solution that will bring my hair back to it’s natural quality.

 I tried everything!
 All the new shampoos, everything that was in the market and anything that was designed for “damaged hair” had my money.
 But nothing really worked!
 There were a few products that gave good results for some time but after a while, my hair was back to it’s dry, flaky self.

 It was super easy!
 Take baking soda and water and mix them together and voila!
-You have your shampoo!
+You have your homemade shampoo!
 Now, the amount of baking soda you take depends on the length of your hair.
 For my slightly longer than shoulder-length locks, I used 3-4 tablespoons of baking soda and water which is three times the quantity of the baking soda so that the mixture is thick enough but not too thick!

-Anyhow, I left it on for around 3 minutes and then washed it off - following it up with a vinegar-water rinse instead of a conditioner.
+Anyhow, I left on the homemade shampoo for around 3 minutes and then washed it off - following it up with a vinegar-water rinse instead of a conditioner.
 Vinegar is awesome for your hair, it adds an instant shine to dull hair.
 However, it shouldn’t be used in excess, the mixture should be one part vinegar and three parts water.
 I usually just poured it over my hair with my eyes closed (very important!) and then rinsed it off with cold water.

 Also read: #BeautyDiaries: What I Use Instead Of Face Wash For Clear Skin!